SheriffdeenIdowu/alx-pre_course/0x01-git/README.md

-updated up_to_date My first readme
+updated to up_to_date My first readme